Progdrummer1/Cyclistic-data-analysis-in-SQL-and-R/Cyclistic_Final_Report.md

 * Usage by weekday

 The most popular biking days for the casual users were on Monday, Saturday and Sunday.
-The most popular biking days for the anual users were on Tuesday, Wednesda and Thursday.
+The most popular biking days for the annual users were on Tuesday, Wednesday and Thursday.
 * Most popular stations

 The most popular stations differed by used type.
-The casual users were probably mainly in the touristy areas, while the casual users were not.
+The casual users were probably mainly in the touristic areas, while the casual users were not.
 * Average trip duration

 The casual users average trip duration was almost twice as long as the annual average trip duration.
 This is probably because the casual users were sightseeing, while the annual users were going to work or school.